dekkofilms/giving/README.md

 ## Challenges:

-* This is my first big iOS app that I tackled in Swift, and I really really enjoyed writing in Swift when I have mainly been a Javascript developer.
-I learned a lot about a strong typed language, and interacting with a GUI for the first time building it in Xcode.
+* This is my first big iOS app that I tackled in Swift.
+Mainly coding in Javascript in the past, it was really fun interacting with a new and strong-typed language.
+I learned a lot about a strongly typed language, and interacting with a GUI for the first time building it in Xcode.

-* Linking a user's bank account was a minor hurdle just because the API I worked with didn't actually have native swift integration for the app, so the work around was using a WKWebview in Xcode that loads up a page within my app, and then it works as functions.
+* Linking a user's bank account was a minor hurdle just because the API I worked with didn't actually have native swift integration for the app, so the work around was using a WKWebview in Xcode.
+That loads up a page within my app, and then it works as functions.

 * Rounding up NEW transactions was a fun and interesting challenge.
 I interacted with Webhooks that Plaid provides.
 They check 4-6 times a day for new activity in users banks', and I was specifically interested in their Webhook code 2.
 When that gets fired off, the coding magic happens.